IBS vs IBD - Is there a difference?

 Irritable Bowel Syndrome (IBS)

-The medical community does not know precisely what causes IBS.
+The medical community does not know precisely what causes IBS, but they think there are links between IBS and an exhausted immune system.
 Some commonly accepted theories and triggering factors include: dysfunctional nerves (in the GI tract), abnormal muscle contractions in the bowl (either too fast or too slow), microbial imbalances (which includes small intestinal bacterial overgrowth - i.e. SIBO) as well as infections.

 Much like in the case of IBD, diet and stress can play significant roles in triggering or exacerbating IBS symptoms.
+Certain foods can trigger IBS in some individuals and others experience IBS when they are stressed or anxious.
 That said, the converse is true as well.
 Dietary modifications can also play a key role in helping to manage both of these conditions and therefore optimize our patients’ nutrition status.
 Oftentimes, IBS management includes diet modification and stress reduction.
-Various medications, including anti-spasmodics and over the counter remedies such as Pepto Bismol and Tums, may also be used.
+Various medications, including anti-spasmodic and over the counter remedies such as Pepto Bismol and Tums, may also be used.

 So what comes next?
 The Diagnosis.

 If a new patient presents to a gastroenterology (GI) clinic reporting some of the classic symptoms listed above, the medical team will likely use a variety of different diagnostic tools and techniques to get a clearer picture of what is going on.
 Doctors might use one or more of the following tests to differentiate between IBS and IBD:

 - Blood work to detect infection, anemia and/or inflammation